appsquickly/typhoon/README.md

 * <a href="https://github.com/jasperblues/spring-objective-c/wiki/Contribution-Guide">Contribution Guide.</a>

-* Look at and contribute to the <a href="https://github.com/jasperblues/spring-objective-c/wiki/Roadmap">roadmap</a> here.
+* Look at, and contribute to the <a href="https://github.com/jasperblues/spring-objective-c/wiki/Roadmap">roadmap</a> here.

 # Frequently Asked Questions